youzan/vant/src/dialog/README.md

 ### Intro

-Pop-up modal boxes are often used for message prompts, message confirmations, or to complete specific interactive operations in the current page.
-The Dialog component supports two methods: function call and component call.
+A modal box pops up on the page, which is often used for message prompts, message confirmation, or to complete specific interactive operations in the current page.
+It supports two methods: function call and component call.

 ### Install